WordPress Hosting · Infrastructure · Yogi's VPS

 The Reality of WordPress Hosting

-WordPress is not just a simple website script.
-A modern WordPress site includes multiple performance and operational layers that all need to work together correctly.
+WordPress is not just a simple application.
+It is a full performance system made up of multiple layers that must work together correctly.

 - PHP runtime